 |HELP||to receive a help file|

-You must send your commands in the body of a mail message.
-Subject lines in mail messages are ignored.
+You must send your commands in the subject, body or both of a mail message.
+Each command must be on its own line.

 How to Subscribe

-As a result, you will receive mail from one of the JCC list server operators with some questions.
+As a result, a message will be sent to your email address with instructions on how to confirm your email address.
+Once your email address is confirmed, you will receive mail from one of the JCC list server operators with some questions.
 After completing the mail exchange, you will be added to the list.
 This human intervention is necessary to prevent spammers from abusing the list.

 How to Sign off (Unsubscribe)